Meet the Team

 KaBao and her husband Kenneth spend most of their free time serving their communities.
 She is particularly passionate about youth development, STEM education and God’s Grace to all.

-Betsy Dement, Board Member
+• Betsy Dement, Board Member

-DesBetsy Dement graduated from Union University with a BA in Spanish and minors in French and Secondary Education.
+DesBetsy graduated from Union University with a Bachelors of Art in Spanish and minors in French and Secondary Education.
 She taught middle and high school French and Spanish at USJ and has had numerous adult ESL students from all over the Spanish-speaking world.
 Many of those ESL students are now lifelong friends.
 She has led Spanish language Vacation Bible schools in Bells and Reynosa, Mexico.
 She has interpreted in a variety of settings including clinics, hospitals, immigration offices, courtrooms, jails, business meetings and seminars, travel, and foreign mission trips.
 Teaching ESL and serving as an interpreter have given her an understanding of the immigrant experience and a desire to help immigrants successfully navigate life in the U. S. She is honored to be an ASIS Board Member and looks forward to getting involved with the mission.

-Marcelo Psungo, Board Member
+• Marcelo Psungo, Board Member

 How is our staff qualified to help?